 Rental is an excellent option for infrequent or new exhibitors; it’s a great tool for testing designs and layouts.
 Companies with a comprehensive re-brand, merger or acquisition looming may wish to use rental displays to retain flexibility.
 Consider renting with a graphics-heavy display requiring a lot of open floor space for machinery and equipment displays, where little structure is needed.

 Here at Acer, we have two different types of rental options: standard and custom.
 A standard rental will be comprised of panel assemblies, as mentioned above.
-Use of these panel systems is evident in the QIAGEN and Smiths Detection exhibits shown here.
-However, each space is constructed to meet the client’s space and brand aesthetics.
+Use of these panel systems is evident in the QIAGEN and Smiths Detection exhibit renderings shown here.
+Each environment is constructed to meet the client’s space and brand aesthetics.
 Graphics and hanging signs add branding and unique elements to different structural elements.

 Custom rentals include certain elements which are customizable to various degrees.
 For example, a reception counter with changeable laminate panels to coordinate with brand colors, light-box graphic kiosks, and furniture assortments can be implemented for a more custom look.
 Eforce Software chose a wood panel treatment for the structural tower in their exhibit, while Harris Pharmaceutical opted for a clear panel with graphic embellishment on the same overhead structural element.

-Rent-to-own is possible, but uncommon given the expected 3-5 year lifespan of trade show properties.
+Rent-to-own is possible for full exhibits, but uncommon given the expected 3-5 year lifespan of trade show properties.

 Renting and buying are both viable options for many organizations.
 Be sure to talk with your exhibit house about their rental offerings and the differences between custom builds and rentals.
-Either way, there are many ways to Ignite Brand Pride during your next exhibit.
+Either way, there are many ways to Ignite Brand Pride during your next exhibit… just ask us!